mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       // Creates a new key document and inserts into the key vault collection.
-      // Returns the _id of the created document as a UUID (BSON binary subtype 4). createKey(kmsProvider: String, opts: Optional<DataKeyOpts>): UUID;
+      // Returns the _id of the created document as a UUID (BSON binary subtype 4). createKey(kmsProvider: String, opts: Optional<DataKeyOpts>): Binary;

-      // An alias function equivalent to createKey. createDataKey(kmsProvider: String, opts: Optional<DataKeyOpts>): UUID;
+      // An alias function equivalent to createKey. createDataKey(kmsProvider: String, opts: Optional<DataKeyOpts>): Binary;

       // Decrypts multiple data keys and (re-)encrypts them with a new masterKey, or with their current masterKey if a new one is not given.
       // Returns a RewrapManyDataKeyResult.
       rewrapManyDataKey(filter: Document, opts: Optional<RewrapManyDataKeyOpts>): RewrapManyDataKeyResult;

-      // Removes the key document with the given _id from the key vault collection.
+      // Removes the key document with the given UUID from the key vault collection.
-      // Returns the result of the internal deleteOne() operation on the key vault collection. deleteKey(id: UUID): DeleteResult;
+      // Returns the result of the internal deleteOne() operation on the key vault collection. deleteKey(id: Binary): DeleteResult;

       // Finds a single key document with the given UUID.
-      // Returns the result of the internal find() operation on the key vault collection. getKey(id: UUID): Iterable<Document>;
+      // Returns the result of the internal find() operation on the key vault collection. getKey(id: Binary): Iterable<Document>;

       // Finds all documents in the key vault collection.
       // Returns the result of the internal find() operation on the key vault collection. getKeys(): Iterable<Document>;

-      // Adds a keyAltName to the keyAltNames array of the key document in the key vault collection with the given _id.
+      // Adds a keyAltName to the keyAltNames array of the key document in the key vault collection with the given UUID.
-      // Returns the previous version of the key document. addKeyAlternateName(id: UUID, keyAltName: String): Optional<Document>;
+      // Returns the previous version of the key document. addKeyAlternateName(id: Binary, keyAltName: String): Optional<Document>;

-      // Removes a keyAltName from the keyAltNames array of the key document in the key vault collection with the given _id.
+      // Removes a keyAltName from the keyAltNames array of the key document in the key vault collection with the given UUID.
-      // Returns the previous version of the key document. removeKeyAlternateName(id: UUID, keyAltName: String): Optional<Document>;
+      // Returns the previous version of the key document. removeKeyAlternateName(id: Binary, keyAltName: String): Optional<Document>;

       // Returns a key document in the key vault collection with the given _id. getKeyByAltName(keyAltName: String): Iterable<Document>;